-We asked nutritionist (MBANT) Kerry Torrens for her three top tips to cut back on sugar, plus how the recipes from our latest Healthy Diet Plan can help you achieve your goal.
+We asked nutritionist Kerry Torrens BSc.
+(Hons) PgCert MBANT for her three top tips to cut back on sugar, plus how the recipes from our latest Healthy Diet Plan can help you achieve your goal.

 Three tips for cutting back on sugar

 1. Cook from scratch

-Cooking at home rather than eating at a restaurant or fast food outlet is the single most effective way to control levels of added sugar in your diet.
-Try making your own pasta sauces and dressings, and opt for homemade salad bowls, wholemeal pasta dishes and soups rather than buying from a café at lunch – get all the recipes when you sign up to our Healthy Diet Plan.
+Cooking at home rather than eating at a restaurant or fast-food outlet is the single most effective way to control levels of added sugar in your diet.
+Try making your own pasta sauces and dressings, and opt for homemade salad bowls, wholemeal pasta dishes and soups rather than buying ready-made options – get all the recipes you need when you sign up to our Healthy Diet Plan.
 It seems obvious that cakes and pastries contain the sweet stuff, but did you know that many processed and packaged foods also contain hidden sugar, including supposedly savoury items?
-Our printable healthy cooking cheat sheet is a great way to keep track of little extras, such as condiments and sauces, that can inadvertently add lots of hidden sugar to your daily intake.
+Our printable healthy cooking cheat sheet is a great way to keep track of little extras, such as condiments and sauces, that can inadvertently add lots of sugar to your daily intake.

 2. Opt for naturally sweet fruit and vegetables

-As you wean yourself off ‘free’ sugars – the type we are advised to cut back on – choose natural sources of sweetness like fresh fruits or naturally sweet veggies such as sweet potatoes.
+As you wean yourself off ‘free’ sugars (the type we are advised to cut back on) choose natural sources of sweetness like fresh fruits or naturally sweet veggies such as sweet potatoes.
 This will help your palate adapt and will keep you energised so you don’t experience a sugar crash.
-Naturally sweet fruit and vegetables, such as the peaches we've used in a delicious, balanced salad (pictured above) in our Healthy Diet Plan, are packed with vitamins, minerals and fibre.
+Naturally sweet fruit and vegetables, such as the fresh strawberries that we’ve used to top homemade breakfast scones (pictured above) in our Healthy Diet Plan, are packed with vitamins, minerals and fibre.
 Try our inspiring snack and sweet treat suggestions, designed to complement a healthy balanced diet.

 3. Eat enough protein and fat